The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 These factors combine to present the biggest problem in finding the right paddle board for you.
 The amount of noise out there just overwhelms a lot of people and they kind of give up and buy whatever board gets the highest "rating" on a monetized review site or shows lots of 5-star customer reviews, not realizing the amount of behind-the-scenes maneuvering that was involved in creating the appearance of a hugely popular product.

-The companies that have been most aggressive in self-promotion through these mass influence methods have mostly been sold to investment companies with a singular focus on rapid sales growth.
-This has resulted in a troubling level of product defects due to rushed production and cost-cutting and has led to several product recalls, with unfortunate buyers forced to return or destroy their boards and even wait for months for replacements from the manufacturer.
+The companies that have been most active in self-promotion through these aggressive online advertising and social influence methods have been acquired by investment companies and publicly traded corporations that have no prior connection to paddle boarding and are beholden to their investors to produce a high return on their investments.
+The resulting focus on short term profit-taking has led to a troubling level of product defects due to rushed production and cost-cutting and a spate of product recalls affecting the most highly promoted paddle board brands, with unfortunate buyers forced to return or destroy their boards and then wait for months for replacements from the manufacturer.

-In reality, the key to choosing the best inflatable SUP boils down to this: The best inflatable paddle board to buy is the one that meets your specific needs, budget, and quality standards, not the one with the most online promoters or the lowest price.
+In reality, the key to choosing the best inflatable SUP boils down to this: The best inflatable paddle board to buy is not the one pushed hardest by the review sites, but one that meets your specific needs, budget, and quality standards.

-In this article, we share our reliable 8-step method for choosing a board that is the perfect fit for you, while ensuring that you are in the best position to understand the key factors to consider when choosing an inflatable SUP.
+In this article, we share our reliable 8-step method for choosing a board that is the perfect fit for you, while ensuring that you are in the best position to understand what factors to consider when choosing an inflatable SUP.

 Paddlers at sunset on all around boards